bytescout/pdf-co-api-samples/Barcode Reader API/JavaScript/Advanced Conversion Options/README.md

-## barcode reader API in JavaScript with PDF.co Web API

-### barcode reader API in JavaScript

-These source code samples are listed and grouped by their programming language and functions they use.
-PDF.co Web API helps with barcode reader API in JavaScript.
-PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
-Can also generate barcodes and read barcodes from images, scans and pdf.
+## barcode reader API in JavaScript with PDF.co Web API What is PDF.co Web API?
+It is the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
+Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.

-JavaScript, code samples for JavaScript, developers help to speed up the application development and writing a code when using PDF.co Web API.
-To do barcode reader API in your JavaScript project or application you may simply copy & paste the code and then run your app!
-Code testing will allow the function to be tested and work properly with your data.

-On our website you may get trial version of PDF.co Web API for free.
-Source code samples are included to help you with your JavaScript application.

 ## REQUEST FREE TECH SUPPORT